 - A broadening and increase of the investment deduction facility in the state profit share calculation from 25% to 40%.

 - An update of decommissioning procedures and obligations.

-The bill follows a draft bill that was published for consultation last year (see our Energy news article of 10 May 2019).
+The bill follows a draft bill that was published for consultation last year.
 The main changes after the consultation of the draft bill are the following:

 - Unlike the draft bill, the investment deduction facility will also apply to onshore mining infrastructure.
 This is because the government is not sure whether limiting the investment deduction to offshore may lead to state aid discussions, and requesting certainty or approval from the European Commission may take too long.

 - Onshore mining infrastructures also include geothermal infrastructure and salt caverns.

 - The wording of the new decommissioning procedures and obligations has been further updated and streamlined.